Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Load Robot Gateway
 * The request to get the robot gateway code has been sent
 * Your processing part is being created in the robot (code access is 7207730)
+* Mr Robert Twain was chosen as the second manager to execute the order more quickly.
 #